jakobgoerke/hackthebox-machine-writeups/Inception/Readme.md

 What do we do when we find some webapp ?

-Yeah! we searchsploit it and hope we hit the motherload.
+Yeah! we searchsploit it and hope we hit the motherlode.
 For that we need the version.
 Its 0.6.0

 ```root@kali:~/hackthebox/Machines/Inception# searchsploit dompdf```